karol-op/Home-Assistant/README.md

 * [Samba share](https://www.home-assistant.io/hassio/haos_common_tasks/) - this add-on allows me to share my config across my local network so I can easily upload files, custom integrations or change config using my Windows PC.

-* [TasmoAdmin](https://community.home-assistant.io/t/home-assistant-community-add-on-tasmoadmin/54155) - this allows me to centrally manage my all Sonoff-Tasmota devices.
+* [TasmoAdmin](https://community.home-assistant.io/t/home-assistant-community-add-on-tasmoadmin/54155) - this allows me to centrally manage all Sonoff-Tasmota devices.

 * [Terminal & SSH](https://community.home-assistant.io/t/home-assistant-community-add-on-ssh-web-terminal/33820) - setting up an SSH server allows access to your Home Assistant folders with any SSH client.
 It also includes a command-line tool to access the Home Assistant API.
 It helps with debugging and accessing files in Home Assistant.